gaehlerm/SoftwareEngineering/README.md

 <img src=images/programmerActivity.png width="400">

-// get an image without copy right
+// TODO: get an image without copy right

 You definitely need to take a second look to fully understand the meaning of this plot.
 You will spend only 5% of the time implementing new features!
 5%!
 Not to mention all the meetings you have to attend as well.
 Of course, these numbers are only a very rough estimate.
 They depend on many factors.
 If you are working on a new project where no refactoring (code clean up) is required yet, you will have less code to read.
 Ultimately, you will spend more time coding.
 In a very large project, it takes more time to implement changes.
 It can take a year to become fully productive in a large project!
 But the company has been generating revenue from this code for a long time, so prioritizing the addition of new features is no longer as crucial.
 Either way, I will continue the discussion with the value from the plot.